hms-dbmi/pic-sure-all-in-one/README.md

   must have OpenID-Connect Compliance turned off in the Auth0 settings.

 - Before you can safely run the system in production you will need a SSL certificate, chain, and key that is compatible with Apache HTTPD.
-If you are unable to obtain secure SSL certs and key, and are taking steps to keep your system from being accessible to the public internet you can choose to accept the risk that someone may steal your data or hijack your server by using the development certs and key that come installed by default. -- *USE THE DEFAULT CERTS AND KEY AT YOUR OWN RISK* --
+We bootstrap the PIC-SURE application with a self-signed cert.
+You can use that to evaluate the software, but be sure to switch to a legitimate cert before loading real patient data or exposing your server to a wider audience.

-Minimum System Requirements:
+### Minimum System Requirements:

-- 32 GB of RAM
+- 32 GB of RAM (We actually have servers running on as little as 8G, but those see very light loads)
 - 8 cores
 - 100 GB of hard drive space plus enough to hold your data

-- Only Centos 7 is supported for operating systems
+### Operating System Requirements:

+We run PIC-SURE on AlmaLinux 8.x internally, but we aim to support more operating systems than that.
+If you have a *nix operating system with docker installed on it, we should be able to help you get PIC-SURE running.
+You might see some breakages in the bash scripts that run the initial configurations, but once you get things correctly configured, docker should provide enough environment normalization to keep you running.

-Data Loading Requirements: <p>
+### Data Loading Requirements:

 The resources required to load the data are determined based on the attributes of the data (number of patients, metadata per patient, annotations, etc.) and the mechanism to load the data (CSV, RDS). <br>
 Examples: